Sheriff Jeff Shrader

 - Maintained excellence of service by improving employee retention through competitive deputy sheriff compensation

-- Instituted the county-wide "safety in Faith Summit" to enhance safety and security in our houses of worship
+- Instituted the county-wide "Safety in Faith” program to enhance safety and security in our houses of worship

-- Reduced concealed handgun permit fees to among the lowest in the state and reduced the time it takes to issue a permit
+- Reduced concealed handgun permit fees to among the lowest in the state and expedited the permitting process

 - Worked with other public safety officials to improve county-wide safety and reduce taxpayer burden through the establishment of "JeffCom," the regional 911 dispatching center